below/iOS4Test/README.md

 * "The compiler for your project must be the LLVM-GCC 4.2 compiler or newer": Check
 * "You must ensure that any frameworks not available in your project’s deployment target are weakly linked, rather than required": Che… oh, wait!

-The framework in question is actually `UIKit.frameworki`.
+The framework in question is actually `UIKit.framework`.
 While it is most certainly available on any iOS, it is not available in the *version* we are looking for.

 In order to allow weak linking for `UIPageViewControllerOptionSpineLocationKey`, it is necessary to go to the target's Build Phases, and in the "Link Binary With Libraries" section set the `UIKit.frameworki` to "Optional".